dengxian-xreal/xreal.github.io/docs/02_MigratingFromNRSDKToXREALSDK/0_intro.md

 1. Access the **Build Settings** in **Menu -> File ->** **Build Settings**.
 Click the button "`Add Open Scene`" and make sure the current scene is checked.    ![image-20240722111318972](https://raw.githubusercontent.com/dengxian-xreal/Images/main/image-20240722111318972.png)

 2. Click **Player Settings**.
 Customize the **Company Name** and **Product Name.**
 3. (Optional) Navigate to the **Android**> **Other Settings** panel to specify your build settings.
-As you have prepared **Step 3.
-Configure Project Settings,** you may leave the current configuration as it is.
+As you have prepared.
+You may leave the current configuration as it is.
 It is worth noting some of the other settings:

 - **Multithreaded Rendering**: Enable this option to use multithreaded rendering.
 In most cases, both enabling and disabling this option is supported by XREAL SDK.
 However, for the scenes that contains **Overlay** content, you should disable multithreaded rendering.
 And When developing URP projects, if [single pass rendering](https://xreal.gitbook.io/nrsdk/development/tools/single-pass-stereo-rendering) is not used, it is best to also turn off Multithreaded rendering, otherwise tearing may occur.